orielkeza/student-grading-system/README.md

 The core data structure works well enough that most individual operations pass their tests, but there are a few issues that affect the correctness and stability of the program.

-- Update functions don't move nodes to the correct bucket
-- `loadCS` parser is broken
 - No duplicate checking on add
 - Hash key collisions in junction tables
 ---